HappySonia/natruralLanguageProcessing/README.md

 - Service workers
 - Using APIs and creating requests to external urls (hide the API key in .env)

- Natural language processing (NLP) is a subfield of computer science, information engineering, and artificial intelligence concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural language data.

 In this project I use meaningCloud API to determine various attributes of an article or blog post.

 ## dependencies used in this project:

         "body-parser": "^1.19.0",
         "cors": "^2.8.5",
         "dotenv": "^8.2.0",